adunnb/AnalysisBook.github.io/README.md

 ## Status

 This book is a work in progress.
-Chapters I and II are currently being written, covering the real number system and sequences and series.
+Chapters V and VI are currently being written.

 ## Attribution